6a- Two Solved problems for Newton-Raphson method.

 The second Problem of the two Solved problems for the Newton-Raphson method.

-The second video includes an illustration of the second solved problem Number #6.
-This is the second solved problem of the two Solved problems for the Newton-Raphson method which is problem number 6: Use the Newton method for root extraction to find the roots of this function.
+This is the second solved problem of the two Solved problems for the Newton-Raphson method: problem number 6.
+Use the Newton method for root extraction to find the roots of this function.

-Problem number 6: Use the Newton method for root extraction to find the roots of this function.
+Problem number 6: Use the Newton method for root extraction to find the roots of a function.

 3-For the next point where x=0.25, we get (-1.678994).